🎉 Subscribe to get exclusive content and updates! Subscribe Now

 The real toll of entropy isn't measured in metrics or missed deadlines—it's felt in the pit of your stomach when you start your workday.
 It's the creeping dread before another meeting to "align on alignment."
 It's watching brilliant colleagues become shadows of their former selves, their creativity suffocated by endless workarounds and "that's just how we do it" explanations.

 I once worked with Sarah, a senior developer who went from proposing innovative solutions to barely speaking in refinement sessions over just three months.
 When I asked her what changed, she sighed: "I got tired of explaining why we need to address the technical debt before building new features.
-Every sprint, we pile more on top of the mess.
-At some point, you just... stop fighting it."
+Every sprint, we pile more onto the mess.
+At some point, you... stop fighting it"

 This same pattern plays out across all teams—the marketing specialist who stops suggesting new campaign ideas, the customer service rep who gives up on improving the ticket system, the project manager who accepts that meetings will always run over time.